JC-Tan/Sorting/readme.md

 This is a simple webpage that shows how basic sorting algorithms work.

 Algorithms:
-    1. Insertion Sort
+    - Insertion Sort
-    2. Selection Sort
+    - Selection Sort
-    3. Merge Sort
+    - Merge Sort
-    4. Bubble Sort
+    - Bubble Sort
-    5. Quick Sort
+    - Quick Sort

+You can:
+    - Change the size of the array
+    - Change the speed
+    - Generate a new array to sort